wobsoriano/vue-motion-one/docs/api/use-timeline.md

 `useTimeline` accepts:

 -   `sequence` - Array of animations with the same settings as the animate function.
 In the arrays, the element can be either a ref or a string.
 You can refer to [sequence docs](https://motion.dev/dom/timeline#sequence) for more on this.
 -   `options` - Optional parameter.
-Refer to [motion one's docs](https://motion.dev/dom/animate#options) for the values you could pass to this.
+Refer to [motion one docs](https://motion.dev/dom/animate#options) for the values you could pass to this.